 Michigan has very strict HOS (Hours of Service) rules which include requirements like mandatory rest periods.
 If the tortfeasor (negligent driver) violated the HOS rules, the tortfeasor may be liable for damages as a matter of law.

 Additionally, many truckers drive early in the morning or late at night.
 Regardless of how much rest they had the previous night, most people are naturally drowsy during these times.
 Any fatigued driving, whether or not it is consistent with the HOS rules, is arguably a violation of the duty of care.
 So, ordinary negligence applies in these situations.
 If the breach of care substantially causes a crash, the tortfeasor is liable for damages.

 Generally, these damages include compensation for economic losses, such as medical bills, as well as noneconomic losses, such as pain and suffering.
-Additional punitive damages are also available in many extreme cases.
-Speak with an experienced auto accident attorney in Michigan to learn what damages are recoverable in your unique case.
+Speak with an experienced car accident attorney in Grand Rapids to learn what damages are recoverable in your unique case.

 To obtain these damages, the victim/plaintiff must establish negligence, or negligence per se, by a preponderance of the evidence (more likely than not).
 Some potential sources include:

 The driver’s Safety Measurement System report may be critical as well.
 The Federal Motor Carrier Safety Administration keeps track of things like substance abuse, traffic tickets, crash history, HOS compliance, and other crash-related matters.
 The SMS report is basically an interstate driving record.